Honors Program in Psychology and Neuroscience

-The Senior Honors Program in Psychology has two components:
+The Senior Honors Program in the Department of Psychology and Neuroscience has two components:

-- Students conduct an independent research project in the laboratory of a Psychology and Neuroscience faculty member, and
+- Students conduct an independent research project in the laboratory of a faculty member who is affiliated either with the Department of Psychology and Neuroscience or with the Neuroscience major, and

-- Students enroll in and complete PSYC 693H (Fall) and PSYC 694H (Spring), which meet once per week.
+- Students enroll in and complete PSYC/NSCI 693H (Fall) and PSYC/NSCI 694H (Spring), which meet once per week.

-Enrollment in the Honors Program is not restricted to students who have participated in UNC Honors Carolina and Psychology majors do not necessarily complete a Senior Honors in Psychology.
+Enrollment in the Honors Program is not restricted to students who have participated in UNC Honors Carolina and Psychology majors and Neuroscience majors who have been in the UNC Honors Program do not necessarily complete Senior Honors.

-In order to graduate with Honors in Psychology, you must apply by April 1 of your Junior Year.
+In order to graduate with Honors in Psychology or Neuroscience, you must apply by April 16 of your Junior Year.

 Apply for Honors Program